IRS says it's working 'as fast as possible' after complaints about tax refund delays

 ABC7 reached out to the IRS to get an update on the process.
 The agency responded in a statement saying, "This is an unprecedented time for the IRS given the pandemic, new tax laws, and three rounds of stimulus payments.
 This scenario is unfolding at a time when the IRS has fewer resources and staffing than a decade ago...The IRS knows this is a critical time for taxpayers, and we continue to do everything we can to help."

-The IRS says as of May they've issues more than 101 million refunds.
+The IRS says as of May they've issued more than 101 million refunds.
 But for many who haven't gotten their refunds, they want to know when their money is coming.

 IRS says it's working 'as fast as possible' after complaints about tax refund delays.